veidalab/veidalab.github.io/people.md

 title: The People of VEIDA lab
 layout: article
 published: true
-overview: "People Table of Contents"
+overview: People Table of Contents
 ---